jaiarobotics/jaiabot/src/doc/markdown/page25_embedded_setup.md

 Each application has a service definition, and they are all set to `BindTo` the `jaia.service` which exists to provide a common service that can be `stop`ped or `start`ed, thereby stopping or starting all the bound services.

 ### Quick start

+When using the `jaiabot-embedded` Debian package, the systemd services are automatically installed to `/etc/systemd/system` and enabled.
+No further action is required in this case.

 When using a built-from-source version of jaiabot, ensure that the local bin directory is on your `$PATH` (e.g., check that `which jaiabot_mission_manager` returns the correct binary), then run: